josephsam-hub/Smart-Attendance-using-Face-and-Finger-Scanning/README.md

-Smart Attendance System using Face and Finger Scanning
+Smart Attendance System using Face

 🚀 A modern attendance monitoring system that integrates Face Recognition and Fingerprint Scanning for secure and automated student/employee attendance.

 📌 Features

 ✅ Face Recognition – Real-time detection and recognition of registered users

-✅ Fingerprint Scanning – Biometric authentication for accurate identification

 ✅ Dual Authentication – Option to mark attendance using face, fingerprint, or both